-The Company's underwriting risks arise from its group life and disability coverages, its closed annuity book, its group and individual savings business and a general business policy in run off.
+The Company's underwriting risks arise from its group life and disability coverages, its closed annuity book, and its group and individual savings business.

 The Risk Map, outlined in Section B.3.1, sets out the Underwriting risks to which the Company is exposed.
-The key Life, Health and Non-Life Underwriting Risks the Company is exposed to include:
+The key Life and Health Underwriting Risks the Company is exposed to include:

 - Mortality risk, defined as change in the value of liabilities resulting from changes in the mortality rates, where an increase in the mortality rates leads to an increase in the value of insurance liabilities.
-Mortality Risk also includes Mortality Catastrophe Risk, defined as a change in the value of the liabilities, resulting from extreme or irregular events; - Longevity risk, defined as the risk that people live longer than expected leading to an increase in the value of insurance liabilities;

-- Lapse risk, defined as the change in liabilities due to changes in the expected exit rates.
+Mortality Risk also includes Mortality Catastrophe Risk, defined as a change in the value of the liabilities, resulting from extreme or irregular events; - Longevity risk, defined as the risk that people live longer than expected leading to an increase in the value of insurance liabilities; - Lapse risk, defined as the change in liabilities due to changes in the expected exit rates.
 Exits can happen from either a partial or full surrender of a policy.
-This also includes a catastrophic event with a mass lapse resulting; - Expense risk, defined as the change in the value of liabilities resulting from changes in the expenses incurred in servicing insurance contracts; - Health Catastrophe risk, which is a combination of risks arising from mass accident, accident concentration and pandemic; and - Reserve Risk, which is the risk that reserves do not adequately cover the remaining exposure.
+This also includes a catastrophic event with a mass lapse resulting;

+- Expense risk, defined as the change in the value of liabilities resulting from changes in the expenses incurred in servicing insurance contracts; and - Health Catastrophe risk, which is a combination of risks arising from mass accident, accident concentration and pandemic.